MetaMorphic-Digital/draw-steel/src/docs/System-Automation.md

 ## Enrichers and applied damage from chat messages

-Code enrichers can be utilised to create damaging effects from effect desciptions or chat massages.
-A general damage enricher follows the form `[[/{value} {type} damage]]`.
-If written into the effect description of an ability, this creates a `Apply Damage` button from that effect description if the ability is used.
-Enrichers also work as embedders for item descriptions, or for healing.
 Details about Enrichers can be found in the "Erichers" section of the System Compendiums/the System Wiki.

 ## Damage Immunities and Weaknesses